 In 2009, our organisation also became a member of the International Council of Voluntary Agencies (ICVA), and in this capacity signed a commitment statement regarding its partnership principles: equality, transparency, a results-focused approach, responsibility and complementarity.

-In 2016, a HI strategy paper on operational partnerships set out the criteria, as well as the main guidelines for implementing and monitoring operational partnerships overseen by the programmes and missions in the field.
+In 2016, an HI strategy paper on operating partnerships set out the criteria and guidelines for implementing and monitoring operating partnerships managed by the programmes and missions in the field.

 All documents are available on request.

-HI has equipped itself with institutional policies in order to define the frames of reference required to implement its missions.
-These apply to all the organisation’s employees and volunteers, but also include measures applicable to our partners.
-It is absolutely essential that our operational partners respect the principles set out in these documents.
+HI has developed a series of institutional policies which define the frames of reference to be used when implementing its missions.
+These institutional policies apply to all the organisation’s employees and volunteers, but also include measures applicable to our partners.
+It is absolutely essential that our operating partners respect the principles set out in these documents.